 - It becomes cost effective once you plan three or more paid attractions plus a Bosphorus experience.

-- Classic Pass is ideal for 2 to 3 day visits, Premium Pass for 3 to 5 day itineraries and Deluxe Pass for week long explorers.
+- Essential Pass is ideal for 2 to 3 day visits, and Explorer Pass for 3 to 5 day itineraries or for week long explorers.

 - You skip ticket lines, not security checks, which still require time at popular landmarks like Hagia Sophia.